Society for Philosophy

 Prizes

-The Stanton Award, for a young scholar in philosophy or psychology who has begun making significant contributions to interdisciplinary research and has been active in SPP, went to John Doris (Washington University in St. Louis).
+The Stanton Prize is awarded to a young scholar in philosophy or psychology who has begun making significant contributions to interdisciplinary research and has been active in SPP.
+The 2024 Stanton Prize was awarded to Tobias Gerstenberg (Department of Psychology, Stanford University).

-The Stanton award is endowed in honor Harry and Betty Stanton of Bradford Books/The MIT Press.
+The Stanton award is presented in honor Harry and Betty Stanton of Bradford Books/The MIT Press.
 The executive committee selects the winner of the Stanton Prize.
-SPP members are invited to send nominations for the 2008 prize to the Stanton Prize coordinator.
+SPP members are invited to send nominations for the prize to the chair of the Stanton Prize committee (typically, the winner of the previous year's prize).

 William James and Poster Prize winners are chosen by an ad hoc committee appointed by the president in consultation with the executive committee.
 The process for selecting Stanton Prize winners is described below.